Fibromyalgia: Digestive system

-Gut microbiome

-Though there is a lack of evidence in this area, it is hypothesized that gut bacteria may play a role in fibromyalgia.
+Though there is a lack of evidence in this area, it is hypothesized that gut microbiome may play a role in fibromyalgia.
 People with fibromyalgia are more likely to show dysbiosis, a decrease in microbiota diversity.
 There is a bidirectional interplay between the gut and the nervous system.
 Therefore, the gut can affect the nervous system, but the nervous system can also affect the gut.
 Neurological effects mediated via the autonomic nervous system as well as the hypothalamic pituitary adrenal axis are directed to intestinal functional effector cells, which in turn are under the influence of the gut microbiota.

-Gut-brain axis

-The gut-brain axis, which connects the gut microbiome to the brain via the enteric nervous system, is another area of research.
+The gut-brain axis, which connects the gut microbiota to the brain via the enteric nervous system, is another area of research.
 Fibromyalgia patients have less varied gut flora and altered serum metabolome levels of glutamate and serine, implying abnormalities in neurotransmitter metabolism.

 Diagnosis

-There is no single pathological feature, laboratory finding, or biomarker that can diagnose fibromyalgia and there is debate over what should be considered diagnostic criteria and whether an objective diagnosis is possible.
-In most cases, people with fibromyalgia symptoms may have laboratory test results that appear normal and many of their symptoms may mimic those of other rheumatic conditions such as arthritis or osteoporosis.
-The specific diagnostic criteria for fibromyalgia have evolved over time.
+Diagnosis of fibromyalgia is hampered by the lack of any single pathological feature, laboratory finding, or biomarker.
+In most cases, people with fibromyalgia symptoms may have laboratory test results that appear normal, and many of their symptoms may mimic those of other rheumatic conditions such as arthritis or osteoporosis.

-American College of Rheumatology 1990

-The first widely accepted set of classification criteria for research purposes was elaborated in 1990 by the Multicenter Criteria Committee of the American College of Rheumatology.
-These criteria, which are known informally as "the ACR 1990", defined fibromyalgia according to the presence of the following criteria:
+Specific diagnostic criteria for fibromyalgia have evolved.